 I love the fact that some of the humans start to use promotional props used to advertise other films to fight off the demons.
 Although I’ve never seen a motorbike used in a cinema foyer to advertise a film before.

 This Lamberto Bava shocker is all visual thrills that were originally to be part of an intended anthology film.
-But Bava took to this story more than the other two being proposed and so decided to develop just this story and make it into a feature-length film.
+But Bava took to this story more than the other two being proposed and so decided to develop just this tale and make it into a feature-length film.

 Yes, this isn’t a film that you’d seek out if you want nuance and detail.
-This is a visceral, gory and bloody ride that full of interesting visuals and thrills.
+This is a visceral, gory and bloody ride that is full of interesting visuals and thrills.
 One of the women who becomes a demon is wearing spandex.
-If this doesn’t cause you to investigate this film then nothing will.
+If that doesn’t cause you to investigate this film then nothing will.
 It’s gory, extreme but also very, very camp which is part of its brilliance.
 Just let this film wash over you and you’ll love it.

 3. Day of the Dead